 I study how the relationships people form at work—who talks to whom, who shares information with whom, who trusts whom—shape success for both individuals and organizations.
 My research examines how these informal networks emerge, how they evolve over time, and how they influence collaboration, innovation, and performance.
 I’ve explored these questions in settings as varied as the papal conclave, global consulting firms, and manufacturing plants, using different research methods, including field data and experiments.

-My work has been published in journals such as Administrative Science Quarterly, Academy of Management Journal, Organizational Behavior and Human Decision Processes, Journal of Personality, and Research in Organizational Behavior.
+My work has been published in journals such as Administrative Science Quarterly, Academy of Management Journal, Organizational Behavior and Human Decision Processes, Journal of Personality, Social Networks, and Research in Organizational Behavior.

-For more information, please visit my research page, teaching page, or download my full CV.
+For more information, please visit my research page, teaching page, or see my full CV.